ATosacik/Key-Shortcuts/README.md

 # 🗿 Useful Shortcuts

-A curated collection of essential keyboard shortcuts for general use, Windows, macOS, browsers, and VS Code to boost your productivity.
+Keyboard shortcuts for general use, Windows, macOS, browsers and VS Code to boost your productivity.

 ## Quick Navigation